biigle/gpus-distribution/README.md

-# BIIGLE GPU server Distribution
+# BIIGLE GPU Server Distribution

 This is the production setup of the BIIGLE GPU server.